 - MIT has a Timeline widget, but you have to have technical skills to use it.

 You can also make a timeline by hand in your physical space.
 This can be a very good project involving lots of math as you determine how long a time you want to work with, how much space you have and thus how much space you can give each year or decade in your timeline, and how to mark events.
-We like a string around the classroom wall with cut outs showing people and events.
-Trend’s Make-Your-Own Timeline Bulletin Board Set is a timesaver.
+We like a string around the classroom wall with index cards showing people and events.
+People cut outs work well to identify important indviduals.